jbush001/NyuziProcessor/software/render-object/README.md

 ### Geometry Phase

-- Vertex Sharing: The vertex shader is run on sets of input vertex attributes.
+- Vertex Shading: The vertex shader is run on sets of input vertex attributes.
 It produces an array of output vertex parameters.
 Vertices are divided between threads, each of which processes 16 at a time (one vertex per vector lane).
 There are up to 64 vertices in progress simultaneously per core (16 vertices times four threads).